-- pneumoconiosis due to asbestos, silica, talc, hard metal (cobalt) and other mineral dust
+- pneumoconiosis due to asbestos, silica, talc, hard metal (cobalt) and other mineral dust, and

-Refunds or surcharges can be estimated for a given year by referring to the detailed NEER Quarterly Statement.
-One Quarterly Statement per account is mailed every three months and consists of 2 parts:
+Refunds or surcharges can be estimated for a given year by referring to the detailed NEER quarterly statement.
+One quarterly statement per account is mailed every three months and consists of two parts:

 The Firm Summary Statement compares claims costs to date under NEER with expected claims costs for each accident year under review, by rate group, for each WSIB account.

 The statement also provides a performance index which compares the accident cost record with the expected average for that rate group.
 If the costs are higher (lower) than average, a surcharge (refund) is generated.